patrickdoc/port67/Section1/9-control-flow.md

 ```

 This represents the numbers 1, 2, and 3 in that order.
 This is a new type,
 called ``'list'``.
-Python's lists can contain any number (including 0, the
+Python's lists can contain any number of values (including 0,
-empty list []) of values, be they variables, strings, ints, floats, etc.
+the empty list []), be they variables, strings, ints, floats, etc.

 The ``for`` statement then looks like this,